In our recent post about how we do engineering leadership here at HubSpot, we shared our philosophy about what engineering leaders should focus on.

 This means that leaders should also cultivate a gut feeling about what’s simple and what’s complex, or when we should move quickly and invest in the product and when we should slow down and take the time to invest in the platform.
 Leaders can then better advise teams to undertake long-term work when they’re on the right path, and encourage teams to move quickly when they’re still figuring out the best path forward.
 Developing that deep understanding is the best way leaders can help their teams grow to do the same.

-6. Represent our mission and culture to candidates.
+6. Represent our mission, culture, and commitment to diversity, inclusion, and belonging to candidates.

 Recruiting is integral to our growth, and leaders can make a big impact when it comes to recruiting and hiring the next generations of builders and leaders.
 During the hiring process, candidates should have access to the leaders they’ll be working with every day, and accordingly, those leaders should be adept at conveying our culture and values.
 That scope of access is a big advantage in an extremely competitive hiring market.